Dairy Queen: Advertising

 In 2015, Dairy Queen and model railroad company of Milwaukee, Wm.
 K. Walthers came out with a Walthers Cornerstone HO 1:87 Scale models of a restaurant – one from the 1950s with the original logo and one from 2007 with the current logo.
 The models are both officially licensed replicas.

 Slogans

+For many years, the franchise's slogan was "We treat you right."
 From 1979 until 1981, the restaurant chain used the slogan "It's a real treat!"
-For many years, the franchise's slogan was "We treat you right."
-From the early-to-mid 1990s, the slogans "Hot Eats, Cool Treats" and "Think DQ" were used and preceded the aforementioned line in the Dairy Queen jingle.
+During the early-to-mid 1990s, the slogans "Hot Eats, Cool Treats" and "Think DQ" were used and preceded the aforementioned line in the Dairy Queen jingle.
 Later on, it was changed to "Meet Me at DQ" and "DQ: Something Different."
 Another slogan, introduced in early 2011, was "So Good It's RiDQulous," with Dairy Queen's current logo infused in the word "ridiculous."
 In the mid-to-late 2010s, their slogan was "Fan Food, Not Fast Food."
-As of April 2019, Dairy Queen uses the slogan "Happy Tastes Good."
-The slogan This is Fan Food not Fast Food was still used on the cups, wrappers, and paper baskets for a while.
-In Texas, the slogan "That's What I Like about Texas" is used.